STUDENT ACCESS AND DISABILITY SERVICES

 - Diagnosis from your physician stating the diagnosis and impact of the disability, including functional limitations and medication.

-- For more information, see Verification of Chronic Medical Conditions PDF.
+- For more information please take the following to discuss with your established and ongoing treatment provider Verification of Chronic Medical Conditions PDF.

 - Diagnosis from your physician stating the diagnosis and impact of the disability, including functional limitations and medication.